The Handbook of Missouri Boating Laws and Responsibilities

 - Explain how to steer and control the PWC.
 Tell all new operators and remind experienced operators that power is required for steering control!

-- Make sure that the operator understands how to use the ignition safety switch and attaches the lanyard to his or her person or PFD before starting the engine.
+- Make sure that the operator understands how to use the engine cut-off switch and attaches the lanyard to his or her person or PFD before starting the engine.

 - Have anyone new to PWCs go out in an uncongested area first.
 Tell them to stay clear of other PWCs, boats, or persons in the water.